 Update 4/30/2012Cree XTEARY-00-0000-000000K01 is typically 50% efficient at 350 mA, with a typical peak wavelength around 455 nm.

 UPDATE 4/30/2012 Usually, the best red LEDs for growing plants are InGaAlP ones with peak wavelength in the 630's of nm, since the best of those are usually more efficient than the best 660 nm LEDs.
 Plants tend to do almost as well with the shorter red wavelength as with the longer one.

-Now, LEDEngin, Osram and Philips-Lumileds offer high efficiency high power LEDs with nominal peak wavelength of 660 nm.
+Now, LEDEngin, Osram, Lumileds and Cree offer high efficiency high power LEDs with nominal peak wavelength of 660 nm.

 Osram now offers their LH W5AM-1T3T-1-L-Z, available from Digi-Key.(Not always in stock.)
 Typical dominant wavelength is 645 nm, typical peak wavelength is 660 nm, typical "centroid wavelength" is 656 nm.
 Efficiency is typically 37% under datasheet-stated conditions including current of 400 mA.
 The datasheet states typical efficiency even higher at 44% at 100 mA.
 Efficiency is typically 93% as great at junction temperature of 60 C as at 25 C, and decreasing in an accelerating manner as temperature increases, according to its datasheet.

 Lumileds now offers their LXM3-PR01, and the one currently available at Future Electronics appears to me to be the LXM3-PD01-0260.
 This is typically 37% efficient at 350 mA with a junction temperature of 25 C, and likely at typically least 34% efficient at 350 mA at a heatsinkable surface temperature of 50 degrees C. Multiply these by .9 for efficiency at 700 mA.
 Its active material is said to be AlInGaP.